Open-Source-Digital-Twin/furuta-pendulum-controller/ROADMAP.md

 - [ ] Add crosscompilation support for Raspberry Pi.
 - [ ] Add support for additional control strategies.
+- [ ] Add support for switching controllers at compile time.
 - [ ] Implement additional protobuf messages for communicating with the game engine.
 - [ ] Add support for more complex interactions between the controller and the game engine.